Senior Visiting Fellow

 He is the author of over 200 technical publications, many of which are readable.

 Todd has degrees in nuclear engineering and management information systems.
 He is a native of Michigan and tries very hard to find ways to watch baseball.
-His best summer ever (2001) was 45 different stadiums across the world.
+His best summer ever (2016) was 64 different stadiums across the U.S.